 Levels of Hearing Loss

 One level up is “moderate” hearing loss.
 A person with hearing loss in this range has trouble hearing speech softer than 41 to 55 dB.
-You might realise you can’t hear the phone ringing or have trouble understanding someone when they’re talking at a normal volume in the presence of background noise.
+You might realise you can’t hear the phone ringing or have trouble understanding someone when they’re talking at an average volume in the presence of background noise.

-“Moderately severe” hearing loss is the next level and this is where hearing normal conversation is a real struggle.
+“Moderately severe” hearing loss is the next level, where hearing normal conversation is a real struggle.
 Any conversation under 56 to 70 dB is not loud enough to be heard.

-“Severe” hearing loss level is where conversational speech cannot be heard and the threshold is 71 to 90 dB.
+You can’t hear conversational speech with “severe” hearing loss, and the threshold is 71 to 90 dB.

 “Profound” hearing loss caps off the spectrum, meaning the inability to hear speech under 91 or more decibels.